littensy/charm/README.md

 | frozen            | `true`/`false` | Enforces data immutability by deep-freezing tables passed to signals.                                                                                  |
 | trackInnerEffects | `true`         | Whether nested effects should be tracked and cleaned up when the parent effect re-runs.
 This should only be disabled to debug issues during migration. |

-The `strict` and `frozen` flags are automatically enabled when the Luau optimization level is less than `2`, which is true in Roblox Studio.
+The `strict` and `frozen` flags are automatically enabled in Roblox Studio.
+More accurately, they are enabled for the Luau optimization levels `O1` and lower.

 ---